frodew/frieder-rodewald.de/src/content/sections/research.md

 navTitle: "Research"
 order: 1
 color: "#B7E5DD"
-minHeight: "515px"
 ---

 *This section is aimed to present my latest (published) research.
-For now, I present my general research interests as I currently have several ongoing projects.*
+For now, I present my general research interests as I currently have several ongoing projects, but no publication :)*

 ---

-My main interest is understanding what people do online, especially regarding their privacy.
-While we already know that privacy concerns are often (but not always) related to privacy behavior, most research misses the importance of researching what people actually do online.
-For that, more than asking people about their behavior is required; we need their usage data.
-I intend to show this by leveraging data donation, which allows survey participants to donate their usage data to research in a privacy-preserving manner.
-Crucially, such an approach must respect the multidimensionality of privacy and its context.
-If this sounds interesting to you, feel free to reach out to me.
-I will also present this project at the [Data Donation Symposium 2024](https://datadonation.eu/community/symposium-2024) in Amsterdam.

-For another project that I already presented at the Transforming Care Conference, I investigate how German parliamentarians talk differently about long-term care depending on their personal characteristics, e.g., their gender or age.
-Methodologically, I am using word embeddings in connection with a newly developed method called [embedding regression](https://github.com/prodriguezsosa/conText).
-I find that MP's personal characteristics matter when they talk about long-term care.
-Equal representation in parliament, thus makes a substantial difference when it comes to morally loaded topics, such as long-term care.
+My main interest lies in studying what people do online.
+Analyzing what we do on online platforms such as YouTube, Instagram, or LinkedIn helps us understand how people think and why they behave as they do.
+I specifically research to what extent people accurately report their online behavior and how they manage their privacy.
+Together with [Nina Osenbrügge](https://www.mzes.uni-mannheim.de/en/people/detail/nina-osenbruegge), I also work to understand how passive content consumption impacts radicalisation on YouTube.

+For most of my research, I rely on [data donation](https://github.com/frodew/workshop_spp_annual_meeting) as a method to collect people's online behavior.
+This innovative privacy-preserving collection method for digital trace data relies on the fact that people can request and download their information from any online platform with a couple of clicks.
+While that sound nice in principle, there are still many challenges to be tackled, and I'm part of that journey; particularly focusing on how we can [increase participation in data donation studies](https://osf.io/kuqsm) and [integrate it into large-scale infrastructure](https://data-donation-science.de/).